-MENDOZA That's true.
-DON ÁLVARO ...in this prison...
-MENDOZA 665 They did not lie.
-DON ÁLVARO ...who with this act offends my very heart and soul.
-DOÑA ISABEL (Aside) What remains to be said?
+ÁLVARO who with this act offends my very heart and soul.
+ISABEL (Aside) What remains to be said?
 MENDOZA (Aside) Good God!
-How can I hold back any longer!
-DON ÁLVARO 670 And so, I wanted to find you before those who seek an indecent friendship, and so defend my honor.
-MENDOZA This escapes even my wit.
-DON ÁLVARO Then I will make my challenge clear.
-675 DOÑA ISABEL I can draw breath once more- I am not the one he is looking for.
-DON ÁLVARO The Magistrate and Don Fernando de Válor, Don Juan Malec's kinsman, intend to forge this friendship with you, 680 and I alone must prevent it.
+How can I hold back any longer! ÁLVARO And so, I wanted to find you before those who seek an indecent friendship, and so defend my honor.
+670 MENDOZA This escapes even my wit. ÁLVARO Then I will make my challenge clear.
+675 ISABEL I can draw breath once more- I am not the one he is looking for. ÁLVARO The Magistrate and Don Fernando de Válor, Don Juan Malec's kinsman, intend to forge this friendship with you, and I alone must prevent it.
 Though I could give many reasons, I choose to offer none.
-Whatever my reasons, I am here to see whether one who was so bold 685 against an old man, will also be bold with me.
+Whatever my reasons, I am here to see whether one who was so bold against an old man, will also be bold with me.
 In short, I've come to fight you to the death.
-MENDOZA You would have done me a favor had you come to the point more quickly.
-690 Confused at every turn, I thought it was for another, more important reason you had come.
+680 685 MENDOZA You would have done me a favor had you come to the point more quickly.
+Confused at every turn, I thought it was for another, more important reason you had come.
 All you say is of no concern to me.
-And yet a man should never 695 refuse to fight anyone who wishes to fight him.

-Draw your sword

-before these men arrive

-to negotiate the friendship 700

-you are so desperate to prevent, whatever the reason may be.
+690 And yet a man should never refuse to fight anyone who wishes to fight him.
+Draw your sword before these men arrive to negotiate the friendship you are so desperate to prevent, 695 700 whatever the reason may be.

-DON ÁLVARO That is my purpose, (draws sword)

-for I must kill you

-sooner than you know.
-705

-MENDOZA No one will disturb us here.

-They fight

-DOÑA ISABEL One thing after another,

-as more misfortunes befall me.

-To watch my lover and my brother fight,

-with no power to stop them!

-MENDOZA What courage!

-DON ÁLVARO What skill!

-DOÑA ISABEL What to do?

-In the match between these two,

-I cannot choose a winner.
-715

-I care for them both, so no matter the outcome,

-I both win and lose.

-DON ÁLVARO falls, tripping over a chair; enter DOÑA ISABEL veiled.
-She holds back DON JUAN DE MENDOZA

-DON ÁLVARO That chair made me fall.

-DOÑA ISABEL Don Juan, stop!
-720
+ÁLVARO That is my purpose, (draws sword) for I must kill you sooner than you know.
+705 MENDOZA No one will disturb us here.
+They fight ISABEL One thing after another, as more misfortunes befall me.
+To watch my lover and my brother fight, with no power to stop them!
+710 MENDOZA What courage! ÁLVARO What skill!
+ISABEL What to do?
+In the match between these two, I cannot choose a winner.
+I care for them both, so no matter the outcome, I both win and lose.
+715 ÁLVARO falls, tripping over a chair; ISABEL enters, veiled, and holds back MENDOZA ÁLVARO That chair made me fall.
+ISABEL Don Juan, stop!
 (Aside) What am I doing?
 Love has forced my hand.
+720

-DOÑA ISABEL hides again
+ISABEL hides again